FREQUENTLY ASKED QUESTIONS

 Q. why isn't my favorite aerospace start-up / company / non-profit / government lab a host institution?

 A. Originally, our Host Institutions were organizations where there was a direct tie to Brooke; perhaps she had worked there, or a close personal friend was an executive or a founder.
 As the prestige of the program grew in our early days, we began hearing from other companies committed to diversity and excellence about joining our roster of Hosts.
 Now, we find ourselves in the wonderful and unexpected position of having a waiting list of companies and non-profits interested in employing our Fellows.

 We are currently evaluating potential new Hosts, based on their ability to provide a meaningful, purpose-driven, paid experience to a Brooke Owens Fellow.
-Having a direct, personal connection to Brooke herself is no longer a requirement, though it will almost remain an advantage.
+Having a direct, personal connection to Brooke herself is no longer a requirement, though it will always remain an advantage.

 Q. how can i support the program?

 You can also help by spreading the word to undergraduate students who might benefit from applying for the program.
-We are eager to hear from talented women from a variety of disciplines and universities.
+We are eager to hear from talented students from a variety of disciplines and universities.
 Please direct students to our website and social media accounts!

-Finally, though we currently have a waiting list for Host Institutions and mentors, we are always looking to make connection with inidividuals and organizations that could add value to the program in either role.
+Finally, though we currently have a waiting list for Host Institutions and mentors, we are always looking to make connection with individuals and organizations that could add value to the program in either role.
 To start a conversation, please contact us!